MarlBurroW/rust-commander/README.md

 #### SLACK

-- `reconnect_interval`: Exactly the same as RCON but for the Slack connection.
+* `reconnect_interval`: Exactly the same as RCON but for the Slack connection.
+* `bot`
-- `bot.api_token`: The API token of your SlackBot (you need to add a **Bots** integration in your app directory)
+  * `api_token`: The API token of your SlackBot (you need to add a **Bots** integration in your app directory)
-- `bot.name`: The display name of the bot (This overrides the name defined from slack)
+  * `name`: The display name of the bot (This overrides the name defined from slack)
-- `interactions`: Interactions are how RustCommander interact with your slack/discord channels and your Rust server.
-You can create interactions as many as you need.
-There are some default interactions defined in the default configuration files, but be free to remove it.
+* `interactions`: Interactions are how RustCommander interact with your slack/discord channels and your Rust server.
+You can create as many interactions as you need.
+There are some default interactions defined in the default configuration files, but be free to remove it and replace with your owns.
+All interactions types are described later.
- - type: The type of the interaction
+  * `type`: The type of the interaction
- - channel: The targeted channel.
+  * `channel`: The targeted Slack channel.

-There are currently 4 types of interactions:
+**IMPORTANT: You need to manualy add your Slack bot in all targeted channels**
+#### DISCORD
+The Discord configuration is quiet the same as the Slack Configuration.

+* `bot`
+  * `api_token`: The API token of your Discord bot.
+Visit [this link](https://discordapp.com/developers) to create your bot.
+* `interactions`: Interactions works exactly the same as for SLack interactions.

+**IMPORTANT**: You need to manualy add your Discord bot in all targeted channels**
+### Interactions
+Interactions are how RustCommander interact with your slack/discord channels and your Rust server
-- *chat* : You see the general chat in the targeted channel
+* `"chat"` : You see the general chat of your rust server in the targeted channel and you can send message as "SERVER".
+* `"console"` : You can send rust command directly from the targeted Slack channel and see the response.
+* `"log"` : You see ALL the rust server console output in the targeted Slack channel, it's VERY verbose.
+There is no "log" interaction defined in the default configuration because most of users will not want to use it.
+* `"chat-notification"` : You see only chat messages matching words defined in the `"filters"` property.
+This is a simple array of string.
+Unlike the `"chat"` type, you can't send message from the targeted channel.
+This type of interaction is useful if you want to be notified when a player says bad words or some requiring your intervention.

 ### Run a RustCommander process
 You can run a RustCommander process with this command:

 `$ node RC.js <confname>`

-Note: \<confname\> is a name of a configuration file located in the `config/` directory without `.json`

-The above command is good for create your configuration and test/debug it, but later you'll probably want to launch RustCommander as a daemon process.
+Note: \<confname\> is a name of a configuration file located in the `config/` directory without the `".json"` The above command is good for create your configuration and test/debug it, but later you'll probably want to launch RustCommander as a daemon process.
 In this case you can use [Forever](https://github.com/foreverjs/forever) to run the process as daemon:

 `$ npm install -g forever`